FarmVivi/scream/wireshark/README.md

 ### Basic Capture

-1. **Start capturing** on the network interface where SCReAM traffic is expected
+1. **Start capturing** on the network interface where Scream traffic is expected

 2. **Apply a capture filter** (optional but recommended):
    ```
    udp port 4010
    ```

-3. **Start your SCReAM audio stream** from the Windows machine
+3. **Start your Scream audio stream** from the Windows machine

-4. **Look for packets** with "SCReAM" in the Protocol column
+4. **Look for packets** with "Scream" in the Protocol column

 ### Display Filters

 Once capturing, you can use these display filters:

-- Show all SCReAM packets:
+- Show all Scream packets:
   ```
   scream
   ```